Requirements for running Office Add-ins

 For a high-level view of where Office Add-ins are currently supported, see Office client application and platform availability for Office Add-ins.

 To be able to install and run any Office Add-in, you first need to deploy the manifest and webpage files for the UI and code of your add-in to the appropriate server locations.

 For all types of add-ins (content, Outlook, and task pane add-ins and add-in commands), you need to deploy your add-in's webpage files to a web server, or web hosting service, such as Microsoft Azure.

 While not strictly required in all add-in scenarios, using an HTTPS endpoint for your add-in is strongly recommended.
 Add-ins that are not SSL-secured (HTTPS) generate unsecure content warnings and errors during use.
-If you plan to run your add-in in Office Online or publish your add-in to AppSource, it must be SSL-secured.
+If you plan to run your add-in in Office on the web or publish your add-in to AppSource, it must be SSL-secured.
 If your add-in accesses external data and services, it should be SSL-secured to protect data in transit.
 Self-signed certificates can be used for development and testing, so long as the certificate is trusted on the local machine.

 When you develop and debug an add-in in Visual Studio, Visual Studio deploys and runs your add-in's webpage files locally with IIS Express, and doesn't require an additional web server.

-To test and run an Outlook add-in, the user's Outlook email account must reside on Exchange 2013 or later, which is available through Office 365, Exchange Online, or through an on-premises installation.
+To test and run an Outlook add-in, the user's Outlook email account must reside on Exchange 2013 or later, which is available through Microsoft 365, Exchange Online, or through an on-premises installation.
 The user or administrator installs manifest files for Outlook add-ins on that server.